xWink/Discord-Bot/README.md

 `!takerole [mentioned user] [role name]` - same as `!giverole`, but removes the role

 ### Anyone
 `!ping` - returns "pong!" and your latency in ms. Keeps track of best/worst scores

+`!roul` - play russian roulette

 `!join [role name]` - if the role already exists, it is assigned to the user.
 Else, the user's id and requested role are stored in a CSV file.
 If enough users apply for the same role, the role and a private text channel are created and all applicants are assigned to it